Jack Jacobs

-Jack Jacobs (August 7, 1919 - January 12, 1974), nicknamed "Indian Jack", was an American professional football player who was a quarterback in the National Football League (NFL) and Western Interprovincial Football Union.
+Jack Jacobs (August 7, 1919 - January 13, 1967), nicknamed "Indian Jack", was an American professional football player who was a quarterback in the National Football League (NFL) and Western Interprovincial Football Union.
 He was a charter member of the Canadian Football Hall of Fame, inducted in 1963.

 Early life

 Jacobs was born in Holdenville, Oklahoma, and played high school football at Muskogee High School.
 He was popularly known as "Indian Jack" because he was a citizen of the Muscogee Nation.

 College career

 Jacobs played college football for the Oklahoma Sooners.
-Considered a phenomenal all-round player, Jack started at both quarterback and punter, where he averaged 47.84 yards per kick in 1940 (which remains an OU record) and finished his collegiate career with a career average of 42.10.
+Considered a phenomenal all-round player, Jack started at both quarterback and punter as well as conerback, where he averaged 47.84 yards per kick in 1940 (which remains an OU record) and finished his collegiate career with a career average of 42.10.
 Jacobs accumulated the most offense yardage in 1940/1941 (junior & senior years).
 As a defensive back, Jacobs is tied with seven other players for the record number of interceptions in a game (3) (1941 OU vs. Marquette).
 He also played on the Sooner baseball team.